uw-esolab/docs/admin/admin.md

     ![](./image_003.png)

     * Enter the computer name as it appears from step 2 and click "Search".
 A password and expiration date should appear.
+    * If the dialog returns a message that the computer name is ambiguous, you may need to enter the full device name string with all attributes.
+To do this, copy the following text and paste the full string into the name field, replacing the computer name after 'CN' with your computer name from step 2.
+      ```
+      CN=WAGNERLAB-01,OU=Grad,OU=Wagner Lab,OU=Mechanical Engineering,OU=orgUnits,DC=ad,DC=engr,DC=wisc,DC=edu
+      ```

 4. Execute the command requiring admin rights.
 This can be done by:
     * Right clicking an object, then select "Run as administrator" if available